 The Negan and Maggie Spinoff The Walking Dead: Dead City Heads to New York

 My, how things change.
 If you told any fan that Maggie and Negan would have their own six-episode adventure together, they would have thought you were a liar.
 But it is true.
-The Walking Dead: Dead City is coming in April 2023 with Eli Journé, an executive producer and writer on The Walking Dead, as the showrunner for.
+The Walking Dead: Dead City is coming in June 2023 with Eli Journé, an executive producer and writer on The Walking Dead, as the showrunner for.
 As you can see, the title went through a change from the previous Isle of the Dead title that AMC had been using since around March 2022.
-And, as the date draws nearer, we have our first look at the series.
+And, the premiere date got a pushback from its intended April 2023 release.
+That’s likely because Fear the Walking Dead is coming to an end after eight seasons and will air in May 2023.
+As the premiere date draws nearer, we have our first look at the series.

 Negan goes away from the community in the end, presumably to get Annie from Alexandria and go off on their own.
 But, we know that he will cross paths with Maggie again in New York City for some currently unknown reason.
-(This isn’t good for poor Annie nor their child.
+(This isn’t good for poor Annie or their child.
 Hope they don’t die.)
+But it sounds like time away could see Negan falling into his old ways.

-It will be a chaotic ride, according to Gimple, that includes warring factions, ziplines to get from building to building, and general mayhem.
+It will be a chaotic ride.
+And according to executive producer Scott Gimple, that includes warring factions, ziplines to get from building to building, and general mayhem.
 Dan McDermott, president of entertainment and AMC Studios for AMC Networks, reveals more about what the world is like in Manhattan 12 years after the apocalypse began.
 (This also answers the ever-present timeline question.)

 “It’s going to take place on the island of Manhattan, which was left to the walkers 12 years ago when they overran Manhattan.
 The government decided to blow all the bridges and tunnels and just leave the island to the walkers.
 And it’s now 12 years later,” confirms McDermott.
 “There’s a million-walker herd that’s sort of dominating the streets of Manhattan… Maggie and Negan have to journey onto the island, where there’s a small civilian [faction] that lives in Manhattan … above the 10th floor of all the buildings, and they zipline back and forth above the streets.”